slu-openGIS/stlcsb/README.md

 [![DOI](https://zenodo.org/badge/120821460.svg)](https://zenodo.org/badge/latestdoi/120821460)
 [![CRAN\_Status\_Badge](http://www.r-pkg.org/badges/version/stlcsb)](https://cran.r-project.org/package=stlcsb)

-The goal of `stlcsb` is to provide access to data from the City of St. Louis [Citizens’ Service Bureau](https://www.stlouis-mo.gov/government/departments/public-safety/neighborhood-stabilization-office/citizens-service-bureau/index.cfm)
+The goal of `stlcsb` was to provide access to data from the City of St. Louis [Citizens’ Service Bureau](https://www.stlouis-mo.gov/government/departments/public-safety/neighborhood-stabilization-office/citizens-service-bureau/index.cfm)
 (CSB), the [3-1-1 service](https://en.wikipedia.org/wiki/3-1-1) for the
 City of Saint Louis.
-Residents can contact the number with non-emergency service requests, and the CSB will dispatch these requests to the appropriate City agency. `stlcsb` also includes functions for cleaning and manipulating these data.
+Residents can contact the number with non-emergency service requests, and the CSB will dispatch these requests to the appropriate City agency. `stlcsb` also included functions for cleaning and manipulating these data, but was archived from CRAN on 2022-05-30 after the maintainers left Saint Louis University.

 ## Installation